qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 Band rendering
 --------------

-QGIS offers four different :guilabel:`Render types`.
+QGIS offers many different :guilabel:`Render types`.
-The choice of renderer depends on the data type.
+The choice of renderer depends on the data type and the information you'd like to highlight.

 #. :ref:`Multiband color <multiband_color>` - if the file comes
    with several bands (e.g. a satellite image with several bands).